Laptop announced date: 7th June 2020

 |**||Redragon M711 Cobra||$19.99|

-We price track a number of good value gaming headset and the one that currently stands out is the HyperX Cloud Stinger, which is currently available for $47.14.
-Checking our records our lowest tracked price for this headset was on 12th Mar 2020 which had it priced at $25.98.
+We price track a number of good value gaming headset and the one that currently stands out is the HyperX Cloud Stinger, which is currently available for $39.99.
+For reference, the lowest price recorded by us so far for the headset is $25.98 on 12th Mar 2020.